-The Harmony Project for Fearful Dogs is devoted to helping dogs recover from fear, and to teaching guardians and handlers how to assist dogs in that process.
+The Harmony Project for Fearful Dogs is devoted to helping dogs recover from fear (as well as related concerns such as abandonment, abuse, PTSD / trauma, etc.) and to teaching guardians and handlers how to assist dogs in that process.
 While there are myriad contexts, our core principles are simple:

 1. Ensure the dog is safe